 For more detailed information on scan options, please visit our guide on Scan Options.

 Entries in these lists may be absolute paths to files or directories, or they may be glob-based paths that cover one or more files (just like normal scan options).
-Any files not explicitly covered by a whitelist will not be monitored in real-time.
+Any files not explicitly listed will not be monitored in real-time.

 So as not to overwhelm the node visualization with a potentially vast number of files, scan options marked as "Real-Time" will not populate the node visualization (the events will still be tracked via the regular event system under Control > Events).
 To have a CI record present in the visualization to associate events with, simply add a second normal, non-"Real-Time" scan option that covers the files you are looking for.
 If the files that you wish to cover are exactly in line with those specified in a "Real-Time" scan option, then you will need to specify those options against a secondary node group that the node is a part of.

-The forwarder accepts a whitelist and a blacklist that define the files that will be monitored.
-To whitelist an item, simply enter a path in for the scan option and ticket the “Real-time” checkbox.
-To blacklist and item, follow the same procedure, then check the “Blacklist” checkbox in the “Advanced” section under the scan option.
-As per usual, the whitelist defines files that will be monitored, while the blacklist defines those that will not, overriding the whitelist where appropriate.
+The forwarder accepts a list of files to allow and a list of files to ignore that define what will be monitored.
+To allow an item, simply enter a path in for the scan option and ticket the “Real-time” checkbox.
+To ignore an item, follow the same procedure, then check the “Ignore” checkbox in the “Advanced” section under the scan option.
+As per usual, the allowed list defines files that will be monitored, while the ignored list defines those that will not, overriding the allowed list where appropriate.